U.S. Energy Information Administration logo

 Scope and organization

-Publication of this document is supported by Public Law 93-275, Federal Energy Administration Act of 1974, Section 57(B)(1) (as amended by Public Law 94-385, Energy Conservation and Production Act), which states in part
+Publication of this document is supported by Public Law 93-275, Federal Energy Administration Act of 1974, Section 57(B)(1) (as amended by Public Law 94-385, Energy Conservation and Production Act), which sstates, in part:

 ...that adequate documentation for all statistical and forecast reports prepared...is made available to the public at the time of publication of such reports.

-In particular, this report meets EIA’s model documentation standard 2015-1, established under these laws.[1]
+In particular, this report meets EIA’s model documentation standard 2015-1, established under these laws.1

-For documentation purposes, the individual components of NEMS are considered distinct models and documented individually.
+The individual components of NEMS are documented individually.
 Although the NEMS Integrating Module is a distinct component of NEMS, the Integrating Module is not by itself a model.
-Rather, it is a component of the overall NEMS model and implements specific aspects of the overall modeling methodology that are not documented elsewhere.
+Rather, it is a framework that connects the subject matter modules, and a component of the overall NEMS model.
+The Integrating module implements specific aspects of the overall modeling methodology that are not documented elsewhere.
 The documentation is organized accordingly.

-Because the Integrating Module controls the solution process for all components of NEMS, Chapter 2 summarizes NEMS as a whole.
-Readers interested in a more comprehensive summary of NEMS should see The National Energy Modeling System: An Overview 2018, April 2019.[2]
+Readers interested in a more comprehensive summary of NEMS should see the latest The National Energy Modeling System: An Overview.2

 Chapter 3 describes the NEMS global data structure, which is used for inter-module communication, solution initialization and storage, and certain database operations.

-Chapter 4 provides the mathematical specification for the solution algorithm and describes the convergence techniques used.
+Chapter 4 provides the mathematical specification for the solution algorithm and describes the convergence techniques we use.
 Chapter 4 also documents other modeling functions of the Integrating Module, including generation of foresight assumptions and carbon dioxide emission policy routines.

 See full report